verizy/verizy-api/v2-documentation.md

 # Verizy V2 API Documentation
 Documentation on [Verizy’s](https://verizy.ai) V2 document extraction and verification API services.

+## What's new in V2?
+- All `/extract` and `/verify` requests are queued by Verizy and are handled asynchronously.
+- Results of all requests are pushed out using webhooks registered with us.
+- Webhooks that are authenticated using a token provided by the client are supported.
+- Only secure Webhooks that use a TLS connections over https are supported.

 ## Base URL
 Verizy API service resides on the following URL.
 `https://api2.verizy.ai/v2`

 ## Extraction Service
-All of Verizy's document data extraction services reside on two endpoints mentioned below.
-One allows you to send a file URL and get the extracted information and the other lets you upload the document directly to us and get extracted information.
-The responses of both endpoints will be similar, it’s the mechanism of sending us the document that differs.
+All of Verizy's document data extraction services reside on the endpoint mentioned below.
+Data extraction is performed using our proprietary character recognition engine, developed and trained specifically for the documents we support.
+The data given out is structured, and depends on the document that is being extracted.

 ### 1. Extract
 #### Request